Tidaholms Bruk

+Tidaholms Bruk (the Tidaholm works) was a Swedish a vehicle manufacturer.
+Originally a woodworking and cart manufacturing business founded in the Middle Ages, the company evolved along the centuries and entered the automotive industry with the creation of the Tidaholm car in 1903.
+Their early models include Tor I, Tor II, and TB, known for their reliability.
+Facing financial difficulties during the Great Depression, the company eventually closed in the early 1930s.
+While the company is no longer in operation, it played a significant role in Sweden's automotive history.

+Origins

-Tidaholms Bruk (the Tidaholm works) was founded in the Middle Ages and over the years it merged with several smaller industries into woodworking and the making of carts.
-In the small community of Sandhem outside Tidaholm the brothers Gottfrid and David Lindström in 1895 had a workshop where they made Kronan bicycles.
-After a while Gottried got tired of making bicycles and went to USA to study the budding automobile industry and returned full of new ideas.
-He was a workaholic and he worked late into the nights to create the Tidaholmsbilen (the Tidaholm car).
+Founded in the Middle Ages, over the years it merged with several smaller industries into woodworking, ironworking, and the making of carts.
+In the small community of Sandhem outside Tidaholm, brothers Gottfrid and David Lindström founded a workshop in 1895, where they made Kronan bicycles.
+After a while Gottfrid got tired of making bicycles and went to USA to study the budding automobile industry and returned full of new ideas, which he presented to the Managing Director of Tidaholms Bruk.
+Lindström was a workaholic and he worked late into the nights to create Tidaholmsbilen (the Tidaholm car).
 Most of the parts were made within the works.
 Engine blocks and pistons in the foundry, the frame in the smithy, transmission in the mechanical workshop, woodwork in the wood workshop.
-In 1903 it was time for the first start attempt which was successful and the first Tidaholm car could roll out of the workshop under its own power.
+In the fall of 1903 it was time for the first start attempt which was successful and the first Tidaholm car (which was a truck, actually) could roll out of the workshop under its own power.